Skip to main content

 How they overlap

 The list of optimizations both products perform is broadly similar: image compression and format conversion, lazy loading, CSS/JS minification, critical CSS, HTML caching.
-Both target Core Web Vitals (LCP, CLS, INP) as the primary metric.
+Both target Core Web Vitals — ModPageSpeed through LCP, render-blocking, and image work; INP and most CLS are application-side and outside its scope.

 Where they differ is the deployment model and the business model.
-NitroPack does the work in its cloud and bills per site; ModPageSpeed does the work on your server and licenses per server.
+NitroPack does the work in its cloud and meters each site by monthly traffic tier; ModPageSpeed does the work on your servers and licenses the site flat, with no traffic meter.

 Migrating from NitroPack to ModPageSpeed

-Migration is reasonable if your site count outgrew the per-site SaaS pricing, if your stack diversified beyond WordPress, or if compliance constraints rule out third-party content processing.
+Migration is reasonable if your traffic outgrew NitroPack's pageview tiers, if your stack diversified beyond WordPress, or if compliance constraints rule out third-party content processing.

-ModPageSpeed is the right move when you want optimization to live on your origin, scale with servers instead of sites, and keep content out of a vendor's data center — compliance, multi-tenant hosting, or just predictable per-server pricing.
+ModPageSpeed is the right move when you want optimization to live on your origin and keep content out of a vendor's data center — compliance, multi-tenant hosting, or a flat per-site price that doesn't move with traffic.

 If you do migrate: